TimeGEN-1 Quickstart (Azure)

 • The format of the datestamp column should be readable by Pandas (see this link for more details).

-For further details go to Data Requeriments.
+For further details go to Data Requirements.

 👍

-Save figures made with TimeGPT
+Save figures made with TimeGEN

 The plot method automatically displays figures when in a notebook environment.
 To save figures locally, you can do: